Something went wrong loading this image.

 You might also let your teachers know what you believe your learning style to be.
 They might not be able to accommodate you individually every time, but they will likely try to help however they can.

-Another great way to stay focused in your high school classes is to actively participate!
+Another great way to stay focused in your high school classes is to participate actively!
 This might seem obvious, but when you take an active role in class discussions, you will take more ownership over the material you’re learning.
 You will also be more likely to remember information and want to pay attention in class.

 Some high school students will be in physical classrooms this year, while others will be online.
-Either way, make sure you take as many opportunities as possible to actively participate.
+Either way, make sure you take as many opportunities as possible to participate actively.

 Make sure that, even if you’re at home, you have a chair that allows you to sit upright and is comfortable but not so comfortable that you want to nap.
 Do whatever you can to keep your learning area clean and organized.

-All of these tactics will help you to be more productive and pay attention in high school, either in an in-person or online format.
+These tactics will help you be more productive and pay attention in high school, either in person or online.

 As previously mentioned, taking notes will help you to remember material and also allow you to connect personally to the material.